jadecobra/python_tdd_exercises/source/person factory.rst

 ----

-PHow to use dictionaries as factories in python
+How to use dictionaries as factories in python
 -----------------------------------------------

 RED: make it fail